TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

    .. note::

-      Does't work in combination with a wizard.
+      Doesn't work in combination with a wizard.

       This is useful when only foreign records matching certain criteria should be allowed to be used as values in the group field.